AleCava01/PACS-Challenge1-Optimization/README.md

 - Template functions were preferred over a class-based implementation primarily for educational purposes, to deepen understanding of generic programming concepts.
 - Optional type parameters were added to the struct definitions in the parameters.hpp file to enhance flexibility and adaptability.
-- A collection of pre-defined test parameters has been provided in the tests.hpp file, enabling easy access to a variety of test cases for different scenarios (just change the test number in main.cpp file).
+- A collection of pre-defined test parameters has been provided in the tests.hpp file, enabling easy access to a variety of test cases for different scenarios (now selectable from the start menu).
 - We opted to assess the efficiency of different methods using std::chrono::high_resolution_clock for timing measurements.
 - run is a Linux executable file that automatizes make clean, make distclean and main running procedure.